-Plan Year Developer Goal # SGO Goal Status Action Item Results Future Actions Comments Pate, Jessie 2020-21 L 1 SG5.3 Completed Committee.
-2. Work with ECOS (for academic program reviews) and the non- academic program review ad hoc committee to improve the non-academic program review process.
+Plan Developer Year Goal# SGO Goal Status Action Item Results Future Actions Comments Pate, Jessie 2020-21 1 SG5.3 Completed 1.
+Implement changes to annual work plans (effective AY 2020-2021) and review process, as recommended by IDEA Committee.
+2. Work with ECOS (for academic program reviews) and the non-academic program review ad hoc committee to improve the non-academic program review process.
 3. Create training opportunities and resources on best practices for annual work plans and internal program reviews. development and review seem to have improved the process.
-Required fields made for more complete plans and the supervisor review step increased the quality of the and quality of plans.
+Required fields made for more complete plans and the supervisor review step increased the quality of the measurable improvement in completeness and quality of plans.
 The IDEA Committee will discuss any potential updates to the database over the summer, in time for implementation in AY2122.
 2. Faculty Senate will approve the necessary changes to the bylaws.
 Five-year reports will be prepared for program data, annual work plans, assessment & mapping, budget, and professional development.
 Areas selected for program review in AY2122 will be notified in October and begin training.
-1. Continue to make small improvements.
+Continue to make small improvements.
 2. Process rolling.
 3. Plan guide and video created.
 Training for program reviews offered as needed.
-Pate, Jessie 2020-21 L 2 SG5.2 In Progress Complete training on Excel, Access, Tableau data visualization software, institutional research, and strategic planning in order to improve skills for necessary for data reporting and improving data delivery to campus.
-Improve data literacy across campus by creating a web-based data dictionary.
-Mid-Year 1.
-Mid-Year Jessie has taken 2 courses on Excel and will soon have completed 2 courses on Access.
-She has dipped her toes into Tableau, but has a long way to go.
-Have been reading a few articles/chapters about assessment.
-Should read more in IR book, plans to watch webinars on AIR website.
-Final Jessie has also attended more than 10 webinars related to institutional research, as well as a course in Data Analytics.
-Jessie has not completed Tableau training due to a significant interruption in the spring semester.
-2. Mid-Year Not started, as I am still learning it all myself!
-Final Not completed.
-1. Complete Tableau training and begin creating dashboards and visualizations in AY2122.
+Pate, Jessie 2020-21 2 SG5.2 In Progress Complete training on Excel, Access, Tableau data visualization software, institutional research, and strategic planning in order to improve skills for necessary for data reporting and improving data delivery to campus.
+2. Improve data literacy across campus by creating a web-based data dictionary. webinars on AIR website.
+Final Jessie has also attended more than 10 webinars 1.
+Complete Tableau training and begin creating dashboards and visualizations in AY2122.
 Continue institutional research training with Holistic Approach to IR course, IPEDS courses, and SQL/Database courses, as well as webinars as they come up.
 2. Complete data dictionary in AY2122 1.
 Planed for AY 2021-22.
 2. Still planned.